CarlaBuongiorno/The-Collector/README.md

 [Here are the wireframes for desktop, mobile and tablet for this project](static/docs/wireframes.pdf).

 After some careful consideration, I decided to change 'THE COLLECTORS' page to 'THE COLLECTION' page.
-I think from a UX point of view, a user would prefer to browse and search through other comic books then to browse other collectors.
-So complete list of all the comics that the collectors have added to their catalogues would display.
+I think that from a UX point of view, a user would prefer to browse and search through other comic books then to browse other collectors.
+So a complete list of all the comics that the collectors have added to their catalogues would display.
 Here, a user can browse and search for specific comics.
 Each comic will include the username of the specific Collector, and the user will then be able to view the catalogue of that Collector.

 [See wireframes for the replacement section here](static/docs/wireframes_new_section.pdf).